panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 }
 ```

 How to type such a function?
-There are mainly 2 approaches.
+There are 2 approaches.

 The first approach is straighforward and involves modifying the function signature directly by updating the parameter types from `Date` to `Date | number`.